Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Supporting Note 1: Pad optical micrograph and Raman map

-The bright pad emission consists of locally activated NV$^0$ and NV$^-$ centres in this Type~Ib diamond (high nitrogen content), and other defects centres that producing a broad band that photo-bleaches under green (532~nm) excitation.
+The bright pad emission consists of locally activated NV$^0$ and NV$^-$ centers in this Type~Ib diamond (high nitrogen content), and other defects centers that producing a broad band that photo-bleaches under green (532~nm) excitation.
 This highlights that monitoring the full-window PL signal is not an ideal metric during fabrication, as relevant phase information is obscured by unrelated emissions and does not directly reflect device performance.
 In contrast, hyperspectral Raman mapping provides more specific structural information.
-By integrating the sp3 diamond window (1325-1340cm$^{-1}$)~\cite{Kononenko2008} and the sp2 G-band window (1575-1610cm$^{-1}$)~\cite{zaitsev1998}, the sp3 map shows the laser-written regions as decreased peak intensity relative to pristine diamond, with stronger depletion for the lower scan speed.
-The sp2 map exhibits, while exhibiting the expected behavior (i.e., increased peak intensity in the written region), has lower overall contrast.
+By integrating the sp3 diamond window (1325-1340cm$^{-1}$)~\cite{Kononenko2008} and the sp2 G-band window (1575-1610cm$^{-1}$)~\cite{prelas1997handbook}, the sp3 map shows the laser-written regions as decreased peak intensity relative to pristine diamond, with stronger depletion for the lower scan speed.
+The sp2 map exhibits the expected behavior (i.e., increased peak intensity in the written region) but has lower overall contrast.
 Both the sp3 and sp2 Raman maps exhibit horizontal line-like features, which arise from the writing process.
 Such features are more pronounced in the sp2 than in the sp3 maps.
-Details explanation will be discussed in Supplementary Note 2.
+Details explanation will be discussed in Supporting Note 2.

-Supplementary Figure~\ref{fig:S1_b} shows an optical micrograph of a pad acquired after PL mapping.
+Supporting Figure~\ref{fig:S1_b} shows an optical micrograph of a pad acquired after PL mapping.
 Scanning a $>$20~mW, 532~nm beam around the electrode removes the initial femtosecond-laser-induced graphite debris~\cite{Wang2000}, revealing a clean structure (dashed green square) compared to the post-writing state (dashed red square).
 Thus, maintaining the 532~nm probe during Raman acquisition could serve the dual role of (a) enabling spectroscopy monitoring, and (b) clearing graphite debris.
-With this, debris would not mask the written features during in situ monitoring, and no additional cleaning step is required.

-\section{Supplementary Note 2: Origin of contrast in hyperspectral maps}
+\section{Supporting Note 2: Origin of contrast in hyperspectral maps}